 OSHA compliance for silica dust can be a real bear.
-We recently had a chance to talk to Jim Bohn, Director of Strategic Development for Bosch Tool Corporation, about some of the finer, more obscure points surrounding the issue of keeping OSHA compliant in all situations.
+We recently had a chance to talk to Jim Bohn, Director of Strategic Development for Bosch Tool Corporation.
+We had some silica dust questions about tools and attachments.
+These addressed some of the finer, more obscure points surrounding the issue of keeping OSHA compliant in all situations.

 Today, we’re looking at the possible issues surrounding swapping out one manufacturer’s attachments for another’s.
 In a perfect world, we might own the whole stable of Bosch masonry tools and dust-filtering solutions, but sometimes we’ll need to mix and match.
 The important thing, in keeping OSHA compliant on the job site, is to eliminate as much of the silica dust exposure to our lungs as possible.

 Can I Use Tools From One Brand and An Attachment From A Different Brand?